CodingZeal/dont-bail-on-rails-tailwind/post.md

-# Integrating TailwindCSS with Ruby on Rails
+# How to add TailwindCSS to Ruby on Rails

-TailwindCSS, when integrated with Rails applications, provides a myriad of advantages that can enhance both the developer experience and the user interface.
-Here's a deep dive into integrating TailwindCSS with your Rails application.
+TailwindCSS, when paired with Rails applications, offers numerous benefits that significantly elevate both the developer experience and the end-user interface.
+This article provides a comprehensive guide on integrating TailwindCSS into your Rails application.

-### Sample application
+## Sample application

-To reference code used in this article, [checkout the repo](https://github.com/CodingZeal/dont-bail-on-rails-tailwind).
+For code references used in this article, [checkout the repo](https://github.com/CodingZeal/dont-bail-on-rails-tailwind).

-### Ruby Gem or NPM Package?
+## Ruby Gem or NPM Package?

-The choice between the [tailwindcss-rails](https://github.com/rails/tailwindcss-rails) gem and the NPM package [tailwindcss](https://github.com/tailwindlabs/tailwindcss) often comes down to your application's configuration:
+Your application's configuration typically dictates the choice between using the [tailwindcss-rails](https://github.com/rails/tailwindcss-rails) gem and the NPM package [tailwindcss](https://github.com/tailwindlabs/tailwindcss).

 - **When to use the gem:** opt for the gem when you're focusing on server-side rendering of views, particularly with ERB templates.
 This approach is streamlined and harmonizes well with the Rails asset pipeline.
 Typically Rails would be configured to use `importmap` for loading JavaScript packages.

 - **When to use the NPM package:** in scenarios where you are rendering views via JavaScript on the client and using Webpack, esbuild, or Rollup to compile your JavaScript and other front end assets.
 See this [article](https://www.codingzeal.com/post/tailwind-is-a-popular-library-here-is-how-to-add-it-to-redwoodjs) about using Tailwind with RedwoodJS for more details.

-### Setting up a new Rails application with the `tailwindcss-rails` gem
+## Setting up a new Rails application with the `tailwindcss-rails` gem

-When creating a new Rails application, you can directly include the TailwindCSS setup by using:
+To configure a new Rails application with TailwindCSS, use:

 ```bash
 rails new myapp --css tailwind
 ```

-### Adding Tailwind to an existing Rails app
+## Adding Tailwind to an existing Rails app

-For an existing Rails application, add the `tailwindcss-rails` gem to your `Gemfile`:
+For pre-existing Rails applications, add the `tailwindcss-rails` gem to your `Gemfile`:

 ```ruby
 gem 'tailwindcss-rails'